canonical/autoscaling-model-serving/terraform/README.md

-# Autoscaling model server Terraform solution
+# Autoscaling model serving Terraform solution

-This is a Terraform module facilitating the deployment of the Autoscaling model server solution, using the [Terraform juju provider](https://github.com/juju/terraform-provider-juju/).
+This is a Terraform module facilitating the deployment of the Autoscaling model serving solution, using the [Terraform juju provider](https://github.com/juju/terraform-provider-juju/).
 For more information, refer to the provider [documentation](https://registry.terraform.io/providers/juju/juju/latest/docs).

 ## API